dvidelabs/flatcc/doc/binary-format.md

 value element.
 If an element is of type NONE the value offset must be stored as 0 which is a circular reference.
 This is the only offset that can have the value 0.

+## Struct Buffers

+The FlatBuffers format does not permit structs to be stored as independent entities.
+They are always embedded in in a fixed memory block representing a table, in a vector, or embedded inline in other structs.

+The root object in FlatBuffers is expected to be a table, but it can also be struct.
+FlatCC supports struct as root.
+Since structs do not contain references, such buffers are truly flat.
+Most implementations are not likely to support structs are root but even so they are very
+useful:

+It is possible to create very compact and very fast buffers this way.
+They can be used where one would otherwise consider using manual structs or memory blocks but with the advantage of a system and language independent schema.

+Structs as roots may be particularly interesting for the Big Endian variant of FlatBuffers for two reasons: the first being that performance likely matters when using such buffers and thus Big Endian platforms might want them.
+The second reason is the network byte order is traditionally big endian, and this has proven very difficult to change, even in new evolving IETF standards.
+FlatBuffers can be used to manage non-trival big endian encoded structs, especially structs containing other structs, even when the receiver does not understand FlatBuffers as concept - here the struct would be be shipped without the buffer header as is.

 ## Alignment